 Hampton Roads Transit (HRT) is the regional transit provider of public transportation in the cities of Chesapeake, Hampton, Newport News, Norfolk, Portsmouth and Virginia Beach.
 In Portsmouth, HRT provides fixed route bus service, paratransit, and ferry transit service.
 The city develops an annual transit service plan with HRT to enhance and improve transit service.
 More specifics on bus routes, the ferry and schedules can be found on the Hampton Roads Transit website.

 Active Transportation Planning

 Active Transportation includes walking, biking and all non-motorized forms of transportation.
-Portsmouth's very flat terrain, mild temperature and historic neighborhoods with ample sidewalks makes it ideal for an extensive active transportation network.
-The City is currently developing an off-road, rail-to-trail that will be part of the regional bicycle network.
-More information on this project and other bicycle and pedestrian activities can be found on the Portsmouth Rail to Trail page.
+Portsmouth’s very flat terrain, mild temperature and historic neighborhoods with ample sidewalks makes it ideal for an extensive active transportation network.
+The City has completed a citywide bicycle and pedestrian plan.
+Check out the "Pedal Portsmouth" page for more information and to download the plan.

 |Opens a New Window.||Virginia Department of Transportation (VDOT) Opens a New Window.|